AndLesav/nf_polynomial_roots/README.md

 You should ensure that directories named "logs", "data", "heads", "inputs" and "figures" are created next to "scripts" before starting.

-Bash scripts call on Gp or Magma scripts.
+Bash scripts in the "scripts" directory are to be called.
+In turn they will call on Gp or Magma scripts which are in the "scripts/skeletons" directory.
 Results of computations are printed in the "logs" directory.

 If one execute a given bash script  ./Script.sh  without argument, some help will be printed, giving the number of parameters required and a quick